Dan Ryan (Oregon politician)

 Dan Ryan (born June 21, 1962) is an American non-profit executive and politician who is a member of the Portland City Council from District 2.
 Ryan was elected in a 2020 special election to succeed Nick Fish, who died of stomach cancer on January 2, 2020.
 Ryan was re-elected in 2022.

-Ryan is the third LGBT person elected as a commissioner of Portland, and the first to have been diagnosed with HIV.
+Ryan is the third LGBTQ person elected as a commissioner of Portland, and the first to have been diagnosed with HIV.

 Early life and education

 Ryan was born in North Portland, Oregon, the youngest of eight children.
 Ryan was the first in his family to graduate from college.
 Ryan earned a Bachelor of Arts degree from the University of Oregon and took graduate courses at The New School.

 Career

-Prior to announcing his candidacy for Portland City Council, Ryan worked as an administrator at Portland State University, where he managed the school's first capital campaign.
-Ryan served as a member of the Portland School Board from 2005 to 2008, and was the CEO of All Hands Raised, an education non-profit, from 2008 to 2019.

 Portland City Council

 In early 2020, Commissioner Nick Fish died of stomach cancer.
 Ryan announced his campaign to run for the upcoming special election.
 He faced 17 other candidates.
 As the top two candidates, Ryan and former County Commissioner Loretta Smith advanced to a runoff as neither received over 50 percent of the vote.
 In the November runoff, Ryan prevailed with 51.2 percent of the vote.
 Upon his election, Ryan called for an end to the 2020 Portland protests and committed to establishing a "peace summit" between local politicians and activists.
 Ryan assumed office on September 9, 2020.
 Ryan became notable for his "safe rest village" program that involved large sites for sanctioned homeless camping.
 As Commissioner, Ryan oversaw Portland Parks & Recreation, the Children's Levy, and the Portland Office of Arts & Culture, among other bureaus.
 He formalized the Portland Park Rangers as first responders, and established Portland's first World AIDS Day Proclamation.

 After Portland voted to restructure it's government from a city commission form of government to a mayor-council system in 2022, Ryan was the only incumbent Commissioner to seek re-election to the new City Council in the 2024 election.